 Harvard Biodesign Lab

 Harvard Biodesign Lab designs and fabrication wearable robots to assist disabled and non-disabled people.
-I currently work as an electrical engineering research fellow, where I design different electronic systems used to operate different soft robotics projects.
+While my time at Harvard I worked as an electrical engineering research fellow, where I designed different electronic systems used to operate different soft robotics projects.

 Soft Robotic Glove

 People with neurological conditions, like those caused by a stroke or spinal cord injury, experience loss of motor function in one or both hands.
 The Soft Robotic Glove provides assistive neuromuscular rehabilitation through its inflatable chambers, which gently bend and straighten the fingers to facilitate stretches and repetitive exercises necessary for restoring lost hand function.

 In preparation for the American Congress of Rehabilitation Medicine (ACRM), I designed and assembled a PCB to assist with the Soft Robotic Glove's inflation and deflation.
 This board's creation included boost converts to power 3-way valves and optically isolated relays to turn on/off 4-way valves via a Beaglebone connector.